Dreikantbrot/VacVI/README.md

 # What is it?
 Vāc is a board computer for designed for *StarWraith3D Game*'s *Evochron* series.
 It can process voice commands and give audible feeback via text-to-speech.
-Through the usage of in-game data, Vāc can automatially react to events within the game, even without player input.
+Through the usage of in-game data, Vāc can automatically react to events within the game, even without player input.

 Functionality comes in the form of plugins, which can easily be developed with Visual Studio.